 Really though, I plan on flying as little as possible until the virus is under control, we have a vaccine, or there’s an effective treatment.
 There are just too many selfish people and greedy corporations creating an unsafe environment for travelers.

-As someone who depends on the travel industry to make a living, it pains me to say this, but I can’t in good conscious recommend anyone to fly on a plane these days that isn’t blocking out seats.
+As someone who depends on the travel industry to make a living, it pains me to say this, but I can’t in good conscience recommend anyone to fly on a plane these days that isn’t blocking out seats.
 You’re better off finding another way to travel.

 If you must fly, I can confidently recommend Delta Airlines, which worked out much better on the way back.